heavyai/heavydb/README.md

 # Downloads and Installation Instructions

-OmniSci provides pre-built binaries for Linux for stable releases of the project:
+## Pre-built binaries for Linux for stable releases of the project:

 | Distro | Package type | CPU/GPU | Download Link | Installation Guide |
 | --- | --- | --- | --- | --- |